Why do users convert? Introducing our Lever Framework

 How can cognitive biases impact our decisions?

-Cognitive biases can lead us to false conclusions and as a consequence influence our future behaviour.
+Cognitive biases can lead us to false conclusions and as a consequence influence our future behavior.

 In order to illustrate this I am going to take you through a famous study conducted by Daniel Kahneman showing the impact of the anchoring bias.
 In Kahneman’s experiment, a group of judges with over 15 years’ experience each were asked to look at a case in which a woman had been caught shoplifting multiple times.